igorkulman/coding-journal/content/post/2018-02-07-architecting-ios-apps-coordinators.md

 It may display step 2, it may skip to step 3 if for example step 2 is not needed because the application has the data from some other source like MDM.
 The coordinator decides what is displayed next.

-You can create a whole hierarchy of coordinators if you like, making them as granular as you need.
-Your application may start with an `AppCoordinator`.
-It checks if the user is already registered.
-If not, it starts the `RegistrationCoordinator` as its child and waits for it to finish to start the `DashboardCoordinator`.

 #### Implementation

 You do not need any special frameworks to create coordinators.
 A coordinator can be a simple protocol with `start` method